 Turn store-bought pizza dough into a spooky snack or side with this easy recipe for Cheesy Halloween Breadstick Bones, complete with marinara “blood” for dunking.

 I can hardly wait for the month of October to roll around every year because it signals many a good thing in the world of food.
-First and foremost, football season is in full swing, so chicken wings, pizza pockets and my go-to gameday chili enter the regular weekly rotation.
+First and foremost, football season is in full swing, so chicken wings, pizza pockets and my go-to gameday beef chili enter the regular weekly rotation.
 And second, it’s finally acceptable to share the creepy, crawly creations I’ve been dreaming up all year.

 I realize we are still a few days shy of October 1, but I have so many Halloween-inspired treats to share this year that I couldn’t wait another week to break out the first recipe: Cheesy Halloween Breadstick Bones.